We’ve all heard the old saying, “Beauty is in the eye of the beholder.” When it comes to business, the same could be said of value as well.

 How can you do this?

 Remember, value is in the eye of the beholder.
 Understand the outcomes that your prospects and clients want.
-Then, you’ll be able to communicate value in a way that resonates.
+Then, you’ll be able to communicate value with a focused message in a way that resonates.